soap-dispersed/time-series-project/README.md

 ### Project Description

-> "Superstore's mission is to be the preferred supplier of workspace solutions; from home-office to cooperate office, we aspire to be the leading expert in workplace solutions for everyone!
-For this reason, it is important to know whether we are reaching everyone with our products and services.
-This project will use exploration, modeling, and statistics to identify the best product line for Superstore in regards to expansion efforts and will provide recommendations on where to shift our company focus in order to maintain happy loyal customers while continuing to grow our product base."
+> "Superstore's mission is to be the preferred supplier of workspace solutions; from home-office to corporate office, we aspire to be the leading expert in workplace solutions for everyone!

-Rachel Robbins-Mayhill
+>- Rachel Robbins-Mayhill, Superstore CEO

-CEO
+In addition, Superstore aims to be efficient in it's efforts to produce profit for shareholders.
+For this reason, we will explore how best to enhance profits by expanding product lines in one of our three categories: Office Supplies, Furniture, and Technology.
+To do this, we will analyze previous profits to find a category ripe for expansion, then use Time Series Analysis and Data Science techniques to project profits based on expansion in that category.

 ### Project Goals